What Is The Best Truck Camper?

 2. Cirrus 920

 The one feature people are always blown away by is what nuCamp calls a “Monster picture window”.
-The view capabilities from that window are really only held back by where you can go – it’s a great feature in a truck camper.
+The view capabilities from that window are only held back by where you can go – it’s a great feature in a truck camper.

-The permanent dinette (where the huge window is located) has enough space and is definitely comfortable to eat in.
+The permanent dinette (where the huge window is located) has enough space and is comfortable to eat in.

 The Cirrus 920 has a proper Queen-sized bed that fits normal sheets.

-The Cirrus is a four-season model, meaning the water lines are all covered (not exposed) so your pipes won’t freeze.
+The Cirrus is a four-season model, meaning the water lines are all covered (not exposed), so your pipes won’t freeze.

 Pros: